Tech Translated

 Abstract cloud and rising arrow graphic representing the Microsoft 365 price increase for small business

 If your business runs on Microsoft 365, your bill is about to go up.
-From 1 July 2026, Microsoft is lifting the list price on most of its business and enterprise plans, as set out in Microsoft’s own licensing update.
-Business Basic rises 16% (from US$6 to US$7 per user, per month) and Business Standard climbs 12% (US$12.50 to US$14), while Business Premium holds at US$22.
-Those are the global list figures — your actual Australian dollar price varies, but the percentage rises carry across.
+From 1 July 2026, Microsoft is lifting the list price on most of its business and enterprise plans, as set out in Microsoft's own licensing update.
+Those are the global list figures.
+Your actual Australian dollar price varies, but the percentage rises carry across.

-If you’d rather not pick through SKUs and renewal dates yourself, our Microsoft 365 managed services team can audit your licensing and make sure you’re only paying for what you use.
+Our Microsoft 365 team can audit your licensing and make sure you're only paying for what you use.

 Related Guide